AdobeDocs/uix/src/pages/getting-started/index.md

 [What Are UI Extensions](app-builder)

-Learn how UI Extensibility and App Builder are related to each other
+Understand the connection between UI Extensibility and App Builder

 <DiscoverBlock slots="link, text"/>